jcass8695/markdown-cv/index.md

 ## Previously

-`2018-2021` Software Engineer at Qualtrics, working on the Engineering Services team, focussed on R&D work and building custom solutions extending the Qualtrics platform for critical customers.
+`Dublin, Ireland.
+2018-2021` Software Engineer at Qualtrics, working on the Engineering Services team, focussed on R&D work and building custom solutions extending the Qualtrics platform for critical customers.

 ### Details